Masovian Voivodeship

-Mazovian Voivodeship is the centre of science, research, education, industry and infrastructure in the country.
-It currently has the lowest unemployment rate in Poland and is classified as a very high income province.
-Moreover, it is popular among holidaymakers due to the number of historical monuments and greenery; forests cover over 20% of the voivodeship's area, where pines and oaks predominate in the regional landscape.
-Additionally, the Kampinos National Park located within Masovia is a UNESCO-designated biosphere reserve.
+Masovian Voivodeship is Poland's prime center of science, research, education, industry, and infrastructure.
+It has Poland's lowest unemployment rate and is a very high-income province.
+It is also popular with tourists due to the many historical monuments and its over 20% forested area of pine and oak.
+The province's Kampinos National Park is a UNESCO biosphere reserve.